 This is because the cellular structure of the fruit or vegetable has been broken down which means that the released sugars will be digested and absorbed quickly.

-Free sugars should be limited in your baby and toddler’s diet due to the impact on their dental health and risk of obesity.
+Free sugars should be limited in your baby and toddler’s diet due to the impact on their dental health and the risk of obesity.

-If you’d like to add fruit to your baby or toddler’s dairy free yoghurt, then use stewed, fresh or frozen fruit.
+If you’d like to add fruit to your baby or toddler’s dairy-free yoghurt, then use stewed, fresh or frozen fruit.